manzanillo/smerge/README.md

 #### React:

 #### Flask:
-A quick list what the flask server dose:
+A quick list of what the flask server does:
-- Runs with a sqlite3 db to manage user and settings
+- Runs with an sqlite3 db to manage users and settings
-- exposes api for the react frontend to manage user / ip access and some (git) commands
+- exposes the API for the React frontend to manage user / ip access and some (git) commands
-- in the background the server will use the copied .git directory and keeps the repo on your wanted state
+- in the background, the server will use the copied .git directory and keep the repo on your wanted state
 - a webhook endpoint at `https://<your-domain>/acapi/git` exists, that can be added to github to enable the server to auto reload (run fetch) if a new commit happened in the repo to update the selection list
 - the selection list for all branches with all commits is built during runtime by the gitworker and updated with the hook if connected and enables the frontend to display all commits / branches